 According to Tasmanian Road Rules, when riding at night, or in weather conditions with reduced visibility, you must display on your bike or on yourself:

-Ideally, lights should comply with the Audax Australia Safety Recommendations and you should wear reflective clothing – see the Audax Australia Safety Recommendations for details.
+Lights shall comply with the Audax Australia Safety Rules and you should wear reflective clothing – see the Audax Australia Safety Rules for details.

 It is entirely your responsibility to ensure that your bike complies with the requirements.